colouring-cities/colouring-core/etl/README.md

 # :full_moon: Updating the Colouring London database with new OS data

-In the Ubuntu environment where the database exists, set up environment variable to make the following steps simpler.
+In the Ubuntu environment where the database exists, set up the environment variables to make the following steps simpler.
 ```bash
 export PGPASSWORD=<pgpassword>
 export PGUSER=<username>